 I chuckled.
 “Okay, now that I’m saying all of this out loud, I guess it really does sound like one.”

 Her frown deepened.
 “How long ago did you move in?”

 “Damn, that’s -” she glanced at Jack, then seemed to reconsider how to finish the sentence, likely because her original thought had something to do with who I was and how long I’d already managed to hide out here.
 “That’s a really respectable amount of work to get done in that time,” she finished.

 “Thanks.
 My dad owns a contracting company back in Hawaii.
 I spent every summer until I moved off the island doing this stuff.
 It’s basically second nature at this point.”

-“Hey, now,” Jack says.
+“Hey, now,” Jack said.
 “Don’t sell yourself short.
 That’s still a hell of a lot of work, even for someone who knows what they’re doing.”
-He turns his head toward Ella.
+He turned to Ella.
 “Ben’s got a great work ethic.
 Reminds me a lot of you, kiddo.”

 “Jack said you’re an artist?”
-I ask, latching onto the chance to move the subject of conversation away from myself.
+I asked, latching onto the chance to move the subject of conversation away from myself.

-“More of a graphic designer at this point,” she says.
+“More of a graphic designer at this point,” she told me.
 “I’m the owner and sole employee of Ella Jones Paperie, which I sell through several outlets, including my own website.”

 “I was wondering how an artist could make a living this far out in the boonies.”
-Too late I realize how that might come across as an insult.
+Too late I realized how that might sound insulting.
 “No offense.”